 SACA Club Facilities Grant Program

-The South Australian Cricket Association has this week provided a series of grants to a total of 66 community cricket clubs and associations across the State.
+During the 2013/14 season, the South Australian Cricket Association provided a series of grants to a total of 66 community cricket clubs and associations across the State.

 Grants of up to $5,000 have been confirmed, boosting both regional and metropolitan cricket networks.
 New centre wickets, artificial turf surfaces, and the upgrading of major training and practice facilities were the focus of this round of funding, with the number of applications increasing substantially this season.